 The Fashion Retail component will:

-To successfully achieve the Fashion Retail component, you must:
+To successfully complete the Fashion Retail component, you must achieve five units in total:

-To successfully achieve the Creative Business component, you must:
+To successfully complete the Business component, you must:

 Units 1, 2 and 3 are assessed by exam and marked by the Awarding Body.
 Your teacher will internally assess the other units and the Awarding Body will moderate them.